15 Best Eco-Friendly Flooring Options for Your Home

 12. Wool Carpet Flooring

 Unlike synthetic carpets, wool is biodegradable, naturally stain-resistant, and hypoallergenic.
 It provides warmth and luxury while being one of the most sustainable pet-friendly flooring choices.
-Wool fibres have a natural elasticity, making them resilient against foot traffic and maintaining their appearance for years.

 13. Clay Tile Flooring